Elliot-codling/Asteroids/README.md

 # Asteroids
 A newly updated version of the game Asteroids.
-This isn't the complete game as it is still being worked on.
-This means currently there is no start menu or volume control for the music.
-However, the gameplay is still there while just being over half the size of the origional code.
+This version is ~100 lines shorter increasing the stability and overall FPS of the game.

 CONTROLS:
-AD / Left and right arrow to control movement of spaceship F to reset the game once you have crashed
+AD / Left and right arrow to control movement of spaceship

 Avoid the asteroids and try to get the top high score!